 Eggplant has gotten a bad rap because people say it is bitter.
 You may have heard of salting the eggplant prior to cooking to eliminate the bitterness, but nowadays most eggplant is produced so that it is not bitter.
 If your taste buds scream crazy bitter, slice the eggplant in half, sprinkle it with salt and let it rest 15 minutes, then rinse it off and start your cooking process.

 This beautiful purple package has tons of antioxidants and fights free radicals.
 This veggie is considered a brain food (if you eat the skin) and great for your cardiovascular system because it helps reduce blood cholesterol and relax blood vessel walls, allowing for better blood flow.

-The USDA recommends adults eat five cups of fruits and vegetables daily, and this easy-to-prepare salad helps your get the nutrients you need with fresh from the garden vegetables.
+The USDA recommends adults eat five cups of fruits and vegetables daily, and this easy-to-prepare salad helps you get the nutrients you need with vegetables fresh from the garden.

 Orzo eggplant salad

 1 cup parsley leaves, chopped

 1/4 cup plus 2 tablespoons olive oil, divided

 Heat oven to 350 degrees.
 Slice the eggplant in half horizontally, drizzle with olive oil and sprinkle with a little salt.
 Place cut side up on cookie sheet and cook for 35 minutes or until very soft.
 Heat grill to medium-high.
 Toss the whole sweet peppers with 2 tablespoons olive oil and grill about eight minutes, turning three times, until lightly charred, softened and fragrant.
 Allow peppers to cool slightly and slice into bite size pieces, discarding stems.

 Cook orzo.
 Combine balsamic, 1/2 cup olive oil, lemon juice, and salt and pepper.
 Chop parsley, removing thick stems.
 Crumble feta.
 Mix orzo, peppers, feta, parsley.